-Due to Medical Center needs or at an employee's request, employment status may be changed (e.g., going from regular to temporary or to casual).
+Due to CCMC's needs or at an employee's request, employment status may be changed (e.g., going from regular to temporary).
 When such a change is made effective, appropriate changes in benefit accrual will take place.
 This will include items such as paid time off accrual and insurance coverage.